dv367/dv367/about.md

 permalink: /about/
 ---

 I am Vivek Adajania, from National Institute of Technology, Surat.
 Developing autonomous vehicles is what drives me to delve deeper into planning and control.
+From my sophomore year, I've been working on wheeled robots for Asia-Pacific Robot Contest (ABU-Robocon).
+Present day: I'm working under the guidance of Prof. K Madhava on Multi-agent Fixed Wing Aircrafts, at IIIT Hyderabad.